BetaBot2002/dsa-assignments/README.md

 #### Assignment 3
 11. Create a singly linked list and write a function to reverse it.
-12. Implement a ptogram to detect if a linked list has a cycle.
+12. Implement a program to detect if a linked list has a cycle.
-13. Write afunction to merge two sorted linked lists into a single sorted list.
+13. Write a function to merge two sorted linked lists into a single sorted list.
 14. Implement an algorithm to find the nth node from the end of a linked list.
 15. Create a program to delete a node with a given value from a linked list.
-16. Write afunction to check if two linked lists intersect, and if they do, find the intersection node.
+16. Write a function to check if two linked lists intersect, and if they do, find the intersection node.
-17. Implement afunction to add two numbers represented by linked lists (e.g., 342 + 465 = 807).
+17. Implement a function to add two numbers represented by linked lists (e.g., 342 + 465 = 807).
 <!--
 #### Assignment 4
 #### Assignment 5